 Address: 1 First St NE, Washington, DC 20543

 Phone: (202) 479-3000

-Like many other buildings in the area, the Supreme Court of the United States is, as of the publishing of this post, closed to the public due to health and safety concerns.
-Portions of the court are usually open to the public Monday through Friday from 9:00 A.M. to 4:30 P.M.
+The Supreme Court of the United States is open to the public Monday through Friday from 9:00 A.M. to 4:30 P.M.
 Visitor talks and programs are available in the courtroom on non-hearing days, and some oral arguments are open to the public on a first-come-first-served basis.

 Book a D.C.
 Charter Bus to the U.S. Capitol Today